AC159/SOEN_341/README.md

 - Users can follow one another
 - Users can leave comments under pictures
 - Users can log in through their google account

+**Extra features**
+- Sending email with verification token on sign up
 - Users can like other users' pictures

-**Extra features**
-- Sending email with verification token on sign up?

 ## Getting Started